Omar Fateh: Labor

 Fateh has said he supports efforts to institute a labor standards board for the city of Minneapolis.

+ICE deportations

+In December 2025, President Donald Trump called Somalis "garbage" and said he didn't want any Somali-Americans to remain in the U.S. Fateh said that caused Somali Americans in Minnesota to live in fear, with some carrying their passports at all times in case ICE apprehended them.
+Fateh also said he felt hurt and saddened by Trump's remarks and emphasized that many Somali-Americans are doctors, teachers, and engineers.
+According to Fateh, most Somali-Americans are second- and third-generation Americans who have few or no memories of or connections to Somalia and are thus perplexed, bewildered, and disoriented by the prospect of deportation.

 Personal life

 Fateh lives in Minneapolis's Phillips neighborhood with his wife, Kaltum.
 His sister-in-law is Minnesota State Senator Zaynab Mohamed.
 He has a son, born in August 2025.